 A St. Louis sportsman who won Olympic bronze in his hometown pool before chasing the dawn of aviation across the continent.

-Born into a prominent St. Louis family in 1879, Amedee Reyburn was a versatile athlete who seized the moment when the Olympics came to his city in 1904.
-Competing in front of a home crowd, he powered to two bronze medals in freestyle swimming and water polo, cementing his place in American sporting history.
-But Reyburn's restless energy couldn't be contained by the pool.
+Amedee Reyburn won two bronze medals in freestyle swimming and water polo at the 1904 St. Louis Olympics.
+Born into a prominent St. Louis family in 1879, he was a versatile athlete.
 He played college football, dove into the automobile business, and was gripped by the new frontier of flight.
-In 1911, he joined a daring, headline-grabbing coast-to-coast air race, a testament to his adventurous spirit.
+In 1911, he joined a daring coast-to-coast air race.
 His life, cut short at forty, was a vivid snapshot of the turn-of-the-century American pioneer, equally at home in the water and the wild blue yonder.

 1860–1882